Mirzaazmath/flutter_tic_tac_toe_game/README.md

 ### Branches In Order
 * project_resources
+* project_ui
 *

 ## project_resources

 This Branch is a first branch contains all resources that required to build this app (like fonts, audios) are added in this branch and later merge with main branch)

+## project_ui

+This Branch is a second branch contains all UI elements that required to build this app (like Game PLay Area) are added in this branch and later merge with main branch)